emefff/Thermal-Evolution-In-Welding-In-Code-Aster/README.md

 ![Bildschirmfoto vom 2024-03-15 08-35-26](https://github.com/emefff/Thermal-Evolution-In-Welding-In-Code-Aster/assets/89903493/c7dc7318-2e08-4367-9b6f-26514891ac78)

 The moment in time is just before the end of the simulation.
 The heat wave travelling before the heated weld zone already heats up the end of the two plates.
+In the attached video, you'll see the moving heat source more clearly.
+There is a special command in Code_Aster for a moving heat source also, but it is VERY difficult to use.
+Our approach has its limitations but for the moment it works fine.
+Especially results away from the heat source are absolutely fine.

+emefff@gmx.at